benc-uk/cassandra-prototype/README.md

 You may want to set `DOCKER_REG`, `DOCKER_REPO` and `DOCKER_TAG` before running `make build`
 Also `VERSION` and `BUILD_INFO` can be set for versioning

-## Deployment Automation - Helm Chart
+## Deployment Automation - Helm Charts

+### Chart: cassandra-go-api

-Helm chart in `./kubernetes/helm/testapp` carries out the following:
+Helm chart in `./kubernetes/helm/cassandra-go-api` carries out the following:

 - Deploys the Go app from `ghcr.io/benc-uk/cassandra-prototype`
 - Deploys Cassandra + keyspace & table

+[See values file for full details](kubernetes/helm/cassandra-go-api/Chart.yaml) for how to configure this chart.

+### Chart: prom-grafana

+Helm chart in `./kubernetes/helm/prom-grafana` carries out the following:

+- Deploys Prometheus
-- Prometheus & Grafana
+- Deploys Grafana
-  - Prometheus set to scrape metrics exported by the app (See below)
+- Adds additional scrape config to Prometheus to get metrics from cassandra-go-api
+- Adds datasoruces to Grafana (Prometheus and InfluxDB) and a set dashboards for Cassandra, k6, k8s nodes and the app

-[See values file for full details](kubernetes/helm/testapp/values.yaml) of how to configure this chart
+[See values file for full details](kubernetes/helm/prom-grafana/Chart.yaml) for how to configure this chart.

 ## Load Testing